gregorsteiner/MasterThesis/README.md

 Following the National Climate Data Center (NCDC), I define an extreme heat event as two or more consecutive days in which the minimum temperature exceeds the 85th percentile of July and August minimum temperatures (Habeeb, Vargo, and Stone 2015).
+Below you can see the historical temperature time series for a few selected counties with such extreme heat events shaded in red.

 ![](README_files/figure-markdown_github/unnamed-chunk-2-1.png)

-# References
+## References

 <div id="refs" class="references csl-bib-body hanging-indent">